SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: Evaluation

 \subsection{Contribution evaluation}

-This research proposed three main contributions that have been validated: \begin{enumerate} \item It presented an updated anchoring pipeline based on state-of-the-art works.
-The presented pipeline is based on object detection followed by percept generation, which implies using the bounding boxes to get physical features from the PointCloud of the camera. \item The matching function based on deep learning for an anchoring system achieves more than 96\% on accuracy in all cases tested. \item The evaluation of datasets and models for anchoring is being validated by mixing nuScenes (outdoors) and MOTFront (indoors) datasets.
-The resulting dataset is available at Google Drive\footnote{\url{https://drive.google.com/file/d/1Yklle5-rSuKN-OZ-ZZ3bvCa5eFXusK5T/view?usp=share_link}}. \item A set of ROS 2 components have been validated and tested in a real robotic Platform TIAGo.
+This research proposed three main contributions that have been validated: \begin{enumerate} \item It presented an updated symbolic anchoring pipeline based on state-of-the-art works.
+The presented pipeline is based on object detection followed by percept generation, which implies using the bounding boxes to get physical features from the point cloud of the camera. \item The matching function based on deep learning for an anchoring system achieves more than 96\% accuracy in all cases tested. \item The evaluation of datasets and models for symbolic anchoring is being validated by mixing nuScenes (outdoors) and MOTFront (indoors) datasets.
+The resulting dataset is available at Hugging Face\footnote{\url{https://huggingface.co/datasets/unileon-robotics/sailor}}. \item A set of ROS 2 components have been validated and tested in a real robotic Platform TIAGo.
 These components are publicly available in a GitHub Repository\footnote{\url{https://github.com/MERLIN2-ARCH/sailor}}. \end{enumerate}